rthallisey/maxim/doc/tripleo-upgrade.rst

 In order to get new packages, the operator needs to update repos on all nodes.
-Look in ``upgrade-vars.yml`` for ``delorean_repo_url`` and change the url to a release of choice.
+Look in ``upgrade-vars.yml`` for ``delorean_repo_url`` and change the url to the release of choice.

 ::